-So, your HVAC system is getting old, not working as efficiently, and costing you too much money.
+Your HVAC system is getting old, not working as efficiently, and costing you too much money.
 What’s the best solution?
-A retrofit HVAC system is potentially an ideal alternative to replacing your entire unit outright.
+A retrofit HVAC system.
+It’s an ideal alternative to replacing your entire unit outright.
 Continue reading for everything you need to know.

 Timing Your Commercial HVAC Retrofit